CityOfPhiladelphia/oopa-notice-experiment/randomization/randomization_plan.md

 * Control group assigned to receive existing letter (50%)
 * Treatment group assigned to receive updated letter (50%)

-### Stratificaiton
+### Blocking

-Treatment assignment will be stratified by:
+Treatment assignment will be blocked by:

 * Current OOPA status
     * Not in OOPA